N120J NW120 - Introduction to NW Search Elements

 Syllabus

-• Supplemental: Organizing your scent supplies
+• Supplemental: Organizing your Scent Supplies

-• Supplemental: Review of foundation games
+• Supplemental: Review of Foundation Games

-• Self-Assessment and Baseline video
+• Baseline Video

 • Intro to Exteriors